-The Command & Data Handling system of ChargerSat-1 is powered by Atmel's ATxmega128A1U microcontroller and programmed in C using the Atmel Studio IDE.
-ChargerSat-1 runs a custom-built Real Time Operating System capable of dynamically scheduling and performing all mission operations autonomously with no intervention from a ground station.
-The system makes use of 8 KB of SRAM, provided on the main MCU, as well as 16 MB of external non-volatile storage, and is comprised of 21700 lines of code across 152 files.
+The Command & Data Handling system of ChargerSat-1 is powered by Atmel's ATxmega128A1U microcontroller and programmed in C using the Atmel Studio 6 IDE.
+ChargerSat-1 runs a custom-built real-time operating system capable of dynamically scheduling and performing all mission operations autonomously with no intervention from a ground station.
+The system makes use of 8 KB of SRAM, provided on the main MCU, as well as 16 MB of external non-volatile storage, and is comprised of 21,700 lines of code across 152 files.

-For more information on the ChargerSat-1 C&DH, check out this presentation: ChargerSat-1 C&DH Overview
+For more information on the ChargerSat-1 C&DH, check out these presentations:

 The EPS is made up of hundreds of parts and spans 15 circuit boards.
-The ChargerSat-1 EPS is made up of:
+The ChargerSat-1 EPS consists of:

-- 9: Solar Panels consisting of 181 TASC Solar Cells
+- Nine solar panels consisting of 181 TASC Solar Cells

 - Matt Rodencal, 2012, International Astronautical Congress

 MAXIMIZING OVERALL ELECTRICAL POWER SYSTEM EFFICIENCY IN PICO/NANO-SATELLITES WITH INNOVATIVE PLUG-AND-PLAY BATTERY CHARGING SYSTEM